cse-southeast-devcrew/openhack-durable-entities/docs/challenge-000.md

 1. Install and configure Docker for your operating system.

     Windows / macOS:
-    1. Install Docker Desktop for Windows/Mac.
-    2. If not using WSL2 on Windows, right-click on the Docker task bar item, select **Settings / Preferences** and update **Resources > File Sharing** with any locations your source code is kept.
+    1. Right-click on the Docker task bar item, select **Settings / Preferences** and update **Resources > File Sharing** with any locations your source code is kept.
 See [tips and tricks](https://code.visualstudio.com/docs/remote/troubleshooting#_container-tips) for troubleshooting.
-    3. Enabling [Windows WSL2 back-end](https://aka.ms/vscode-remote/containers/docker-wsl2): Right-click on the Docker taskbar item and select **Settings**.
-Check **Use the WSL2 based engine** and verify your distribution is enabled under **Resources > WSL Integration.**

     Linux: